What if I need help? How do I apply for services for myself, my child, or family member?

 When do I apply my child for services?
 When can CSA start working with my child?

 You may call us at any time to discuss whether or your child may be eligible for one of our services.
-We work with children on the Home and Community Based Intellectual Disability Waiver starting around age 3.
-We work with children on the Home and Community Based Brain Injury Waiver starting around age 13.
-Our Integrated Health Program works with transition age youth starting at age 16.
+We work with children on the Home and Community Based Intellectual Disability Waiver or the Home and Community Based Brain Injury Waiver starting around age 3.
+Our Integrated Health Program works with transition age youth starting at age 14.

 If you have another agency or provider helping you to make a referral for your child to CSA, we can send a short application for that provider to complete.